-||John send an email to Mary.
+|Hop# 1||John sends an email to Mary.
 John's SMTP server receives the messages.

 John's SMTP server does an MX lookup to find the IP address of Mary's SMTP server.
 If John's SMTP server is unable to find an MX record, it will generate an NDR (non-delivery report) back to John notifying the server is not found.

 Click here to see what could go wrong at this step.

 |Hop# 2||The message comes across the Internet and hits your network firewall.
 There are two firewalls typically involved:

 |Hop# 3||The message is sent from your firewall to Xeams.
 Once a message reaches this far, you should be able to see the communication in either

 Xeams could reject incoming messages for multiple reasons, including an invalid recipient, invalid domain or the message size is too big.
 Regardless of the reason, you should see the exact cause in the log file.
 Click here for details.